maxharlow/pantiler/README.md

 * `url` Specify either this or `path`.
 For a file that should be downloaded from the web.
 * `path` Specify either this or `url`.
 For a file that exists somewhere on your computer.
 * `format` If the `path`/`url` doesn't end with an extension indicating the file format, specify it here.
 Optional.
+* `matching` For archives containing multiple files specify a regular expression here to match which to use.
+Optional.

 Inputs are merged together to produce each output.
 If the file is determined to be a Zip file (either through the extension or specified with `format`) it will be decompressed.
 Any `pdf` or `txt` files are ignored.
 If there is only one file left(or the files left constitute a Shapefile) that gets passed through to the next stage.
 If there are multiple files left then you'll get an error.